h3rl/steamidle/README.md

 2. edit config.json and fill username, password.
 If you want to idle more games just add the game id of your game to the list (config.json).
 Game ids can be found [here](https://steamdb.info/).
 3. doubleclick run.bat and you will get guided trough how to install required software, unless already installed.

+If you are on linux use run.sh instead.

 note: Setup installs node, and runs 'npm install' for getting needed dependencies.

 ## Note